-If you’re looking for a 308 sniper scope that can reach out and pop targets at 500+ yards this is the scope you are looking for.
+If you’re looking for a 308 sniper scope that can reach out and pop targets at 500+ yards this one’s an excellent option.

-Like any scope designed for long range shooting, the FSI SNIPER features a clear mil-dot reticle in the second focal plane, so its size remains consistent.
-The reticle is also illuminated and available in red, green, or blue color settings.
+Like any scope designed for long-range shooting, the FSI SNIPER features a clear mil-dot reticle in the second focal plane, so its size remains consistent.
+It also features an illuminated reticle available in red, green, or blue color settings.

 The lenses work well on this scope, and you get nice, clean images through the ocular lenses.
 Once you get past the 20X magnification, the image can become a little blurry, even when using the eye focus adjustment, but up until then, the image is crystal clear.
 This scope also comes with an extended sunshade for the optical bell which helps cut down on glare.